 We assert that steganography is the same technique as watermarking in the sense that it hides some information, but very different in objective and technical requirement.

 Steganalysis is another research topic about steganography.
 The objective of steganalysis is to find out a stego-file among the given files.
 It is a technique to detect a suspicious image/sound file that is embedded with crime-related information.
 So, it is a topic to make a "sniffer-dog program" to break steganography.
 However, it is very difficult to make such program that really works.
 We have a page about this topic

 We also have a special embedding page for Qtech Hide & View which allows you to embed secret data more securely and more resistible to steganalysis.
 That page may be informative to the people who understood the Qtech Hide & View operations in depth.

 Possible applications of steganography is described in another page.

-BPCS-Steganography is patented in USA (No. 6,473,516).
-If you are interested in the license of this patent, please write to either of the following persons.
-Go to the on-line message sending page if you have a quick question.
+BPCS-Steganography is patented in USA (No. 6,473,516 : already expired).
+If you are interested in developing a new BPCS program, and you need some technical advice from us, please write to either of the following persons.
+Or, go to the on-line message sending page if you have a quick question.

 |Richard O. Eason||Eiji Kawaguchi|

 |04473-3008 USA||Fukuoka, 811-3425 Japan|